 2.3.1 Awareness of Potential Health Impacts

-ATSDR is undertaking a national, multi-site PFAS health study to study how PFAS-impacted drinking water may harm health (ATSDR 2020).
+ATSDR is undertaking a national, multi-site PFAS health study to evaluate how PFAS-impacted drinking water may harm health (ATSDR 2020).
 The study was authorized by the National Defense Authorization Acts of 2018 and 2019.
 According to ATSDR, “The information learned from the multi-site study will help all communities in the U.S. with PFAS exposures, including those that were not part of the study.”
 The multi-site health study builds on the Pease Health Study at former Pease Air Force Base in Newington, NH, which effectively serves as a pilot program.
 The health study is intended to provide a better understanding of the cause and effect relationship between PFAS at various concentration and specific health outcomes based on adults and children.
 The study is expected to improve upon epidemiological studies with limited information about exposure factors.

 2.3.2 Analytical Developments